LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 $\mathbb{R}^{d-1}$) line segments in $V$ parallel to the coordinate axis.

-The above holds true if we replace
+The above holds if we replace
 $W^{1,p}\U {\mathrm{loc}}(U),L^p\U {\mathrm{loc}}(U)$ with their none local
 counterparts $W^{1,p}(U),L^p(U)$.

-We omit the proof which can be found in [4](https://math.aalto.fi/~jkkinnun/files/sobolev_spaces.pdf) pages $39-43$.
-The next exercise show that, perhaps somewhat unexpectedly, to have
+We omit the proof, which can be found in [4](https://math.aalto.fi/~jkkinnun/files/sobolev_spaces.pdf) pages $39-43$.
+The next exercise shows that, perhaps somewhat unexpectedly, to have
 $u \in  W^{1,p}(U)$ it is not sufficient to require that $u$ is differentiable almost everywhere with integrable derivatives.